liamwalsh1980/Milestone-Project-1/README.md

 * I decided to add a h1 header to complete the design of the homepage, stating what the website is about in the form of a short sentence.
 On large screen sizes the colour of this is dark blue in Ubuntu font styling except for the word 'Autism' which is in Kalam font.
 It can be found above the cover text and inside to the right of the hero image.
 On small laptop, mobile and tablet size screens this header is below the hero image and above the cover text in the centre of the screen.
 The header colour is light blue with the word 'Autism' in dark blue to make it stand out more on smaller devices.

+#### About page (about.html)
 * The about page has a dark blue background colour within the main body.
 The Ubuntu font is used for all content in light grey.
 The structure of the page leans to the left side to make it look more professional.
-The page holds information in the form of a sub headers, paragraphs, an unordered list (bullet points) a factsheet and a short video clip about Autism.
+The page holds information in the form of a sub headers, paragraphs, an unordered list (bullet points) a factsheet and two short media clips about Autism.
 The information you will find on this page is about my family's personal journey with Autism, the websites goals, next steps, subscribe button to click on and useful external links at the bottom just above the footer.
 The factsheet has contrasting colours with a light grey background and dark blue font colour.
 This is done purposely to stand out from the page.
 At the bottom of the factsheet there is small text confirming the source of the fact in red.
 This is also a link to click on which takes the user straight to the relevant website of where the fact came from.
+When hovering over the small text the font colour will change to green to show it clickable.
 There is two external media clips for users to watch.
-The first is about five minutes long and it titled "Amazing Things Happen!".
-The second media clip is just under three minutes long and titled "What is Autusm".
+The first media clip is about 2 and half minutes long and titled "What is Autusm" The second is about five and half minutes long and it titled "Amazing Things Happen!".
 This media clips are credited at the bottom of this README in the credits section.
 Within the bullet points inside the Website Goals section, there is a couple of additional links to the resource and subscribe pages to encourage users to click on.
 These link words are in a light blue colour to stand out from the rest of the text.
-The 'SUBSCRIBE FOR FREE' button wording is in capital letters and when hovering over this button the colour changes to a strong green.
+When hovering over these text links the font colour will change to green to show it clickable.
+The 'SUBSCRIBE FOR FREE' button wording is in capital letters and when hovering over this button the colour changes to green.
 There are also horizontal breaks between each section within this page to make it easy to navigate through.
 The layout is identical on all screensizes with minimal changes made using media queries to adjust the factsheet, subscribe button and useful links section.

+#### Resources page (resources.html)
 * The resources page has a dark blue background colour within the main body just like the about page.
 The Ubuntu font is used for all content with a light grey colour finish.
 The main purpose for this page is to provide users with clear to read information.
 I decided to keep this page simple with the option to read and much or as little as the user wanted.
 This is done using the CSS overflow declaration and scroll value.
 I wanted all information pieces to sit inside a semantic element to show improved web development.
 I replaced the div elements with the article elements to achieve this.
 There are also horizontal breaks between each information paragraph to make it easy to navigate throughout the page.
 Below the information paragraphs there is some additional content encouraging the user to visit the subscribe page to register.
 Underneath this content there is a 'SUBSCRIBE FOR FREE' button which is linked to the subscribe page.
 This button is light blue with the text in dark blue.
 The wording is in capital letters and when hovering over this button the background colour changes to a strong green.
 Below the button there is a useful links section which includes three charity organisation logos for users to click on.
 These links are external to the websites of the charities.
 When clicked the user will see that the external website will open in a new tab page on their browser.
 This is to make sure that if the user wants to return to Embrace Autism, the site is still open to easily go back to.
 The layout is identical on all screensizes with minimal changes made with media queries to adjust the subscribe button and useful links section.

 * For the about and resources pages, I used bootstrap containers, rows and columns to structure the layout of this page which made it easier to manage with regards to responsive design.

-The subscribe page [content to follow]
+#### Subscribe page (subcribe.html)
+The subscribe page has a dark blue background colour within the main body just like the about and resource pages.
+The Ubuntu font is used for all content with a light grey colour finish.
+The main purpose for this page is the form section for all users to complete.
+I used Bootstrap5 to format this form for responsive design.
+The form at the top of this page sits in a contrasting background colour of light grey with dark blue text.
+There is five parts for users to complete.
+Name, email address, weekly subscription or monthly subscription (only one to be selected) and submit button for the user to click when ready to subscribe.
+The submit button has a light grey font colour and has a dark blue background colour that's turns green when hovered over.
+The wording 'SUBSCRIBE' is in capital letters.
+The form cannot be sent until all details are completed with a name, email address and the weekly or monthly radio button selected.
+If the form is submitted without any of this information included, a message 'please fill in this field' will appear to inform the user.
+Above the form there is a central sub header to confirm what the form is for.
+Below the form there is another sub header with a short paragraph to explain to the user what they can expect once they've subscribed.
+Below this there is a 'thank you' image supplied free of charge and found at <a href="https://pexels.com" target="_blank">Pexels</a>.
+Below this image there’s a useful links section which includes three charity organisation logos for users to click on.
+These links are external to the websites of the charities.
+When any one of the logo links is clicked, the user will see that the external website will open in a new tab page on their browser.
+This is to make sure that if the user wants to return to Embrace Autism, the site is still open to easily go back to.
+The layout is identical on all screen sizes with minimal changes made with media queries to adjust the form, image and useful links section.
+I made sure that the design of this page has minimal content so the user can focus on completing the form.
+There are also horizontal breaks within the section to make it easy to navigate throughout the page.

+[MODAL??]

+#### Media Queries

 * Media queries - all pages (index.html, about.html, resources.html and subscribe.html)

     - The navigation bar is created using Bootstrap5 and therefore mobile first responsive.
 From small mobiles up to and including tablets the navigation bar is formatted as a hamburger menu (3 horizontal bars, one on top of the other) I checked all screen sizes and it was only the largest screen (2560px) that needed media queries adding to change the positioning of the logo text and navigation bar.

-    [logo text to be moved to the left and the navigation bar to the right - to be completed]
+The logo text has been moved to the left and the navigation bar to the right on the very large screen sizes.

     - The footer has minimum content with icons and a very short paragraph included.
 For good UX I centred the footer and therefore on any device this will appear central and easy to view and use when clicking a particular social media or email icon.